Two years ago, as I was waiting for one of the “women with potential” to show up, I wrote this Relationship Strategy list.

 If your partner isn’t worth listening to you have a deep problem.
 I am fascinated by women, and conversations that teach me a little bit about their hopes and dreams are pure gold in terms of getting to know someone.
 The question, “What’s your dream?” can reveal a lot about a person.
 When their answer is, “What do you mean?” then I get a quick snapshot of their creative inner life.
 And being a creative person, I want a creative and aspirational person to be engaged with.
 I want to learn from her.
 I want to listen to her.
 I am continually fascinated and intrigued by her thoughts and expositions.

 What do you like to do with each other?
-Sunday brunch at a Mexican food cafe with good coffee, can be the start of a perfect morning.
+Sunday brunch at a Mexican food cafe with good coffee can be the start of a perfect morning.
 When I am with someone I care about, the experience is even more ecstatic.
 Reading in bed.
 Playing tennis or walking around the lake.
 Cooking a meal.
 Taking a nap.
 Spend time in ordinary life with each other.
-You can’t really get a sense on a person on a “date.”
+You can’t really get a sense of a person on a “date.”
 We’re too buttoned up.
 We’re performing a little bit, to put our best persona forward.
 But what do you “do” together after that?
 What are you going to do with this person, if you begin to spend more time with them?
 Sure, sex might be awesome, but after…

 Can you really share all of yourself with this person?
 Sometimes we share only the positive and hopeful side of ourselves.
 And in the early “dating” phases this is what gives us more of a romantic glow.
 We share only the best of ourselves.
 And the person we are dating is doing a dance of their own, we are seeing their optimal self.
 But life is a bit more rough around the edges.
-After you begin to spend non-dating time together how freely to you share your vulnerability?
-Can you talk about times when you weren’t doing so good?
-Are you okay telling them about some of your pet projects, unafraid of their judgement?
+After you begin to spend non-dating time together how freely do you share your vulnerability?
+Can you talk about times when you weren’t doing so well?
+Are you okay telling them about some of your pet projects, unafraid of their judgment?
 Do they *get* you when you try to share your hopes and dreams?
 Are your dreams in sync?
 Could they change enough to get them in sync?
 (Again, you can see how, if they don’t *know* their dream, this process of seeking affinities is more difficult.)

-And finally, can you let your self be natural and easy?
+And finally, can you let yourself be natural and easy?
 Are you happy just seeing the face of this new friend?
 What is the tone of the weekend when you stay together?
 Are their harmonies or discordances?
 Is there a balance of give and take?
 Are you both fascinated with the other person and their ambitions?
-Do you share values and daily activities that can carry you forward even in the difficult times?
+Do you share values and daily activities that can carry you forward even in difficult times?